dotnet/orleans/src/Documentation/grains/grain_persistence/index.md

 Before a grain can use persistence, a storage provider must be configured on the silo.

-First, configure a storage provider:
+First, configure storage providers, one for profile state and one for cart state:

 ``` csharp
 var host = new HostBuilder()